rbriggs13/National_Parks_Final_Project/README.md

 - Is there a relation between biodiversity and park visitors
 - What species tend to attract the most visitors?
 - Is there a relation between the size of parks and No. of visitors?

+## GitHub

+ReadMe - ongoning

+### Description of communication Protocols

+- We will check in daily at around 7pm, except on days of classes via text messaging.

+- Text messaging for live communication
+- Slack group for sharing links, ideas, etc.
+- Zoom calling, if the need arise